mauprogramador/scopus-survey-api/TERMS_OF_SERVICE.md

 ## 1. Overview

-The **Scopus Survey API** is a web API designed to facilitate the survey of information from academic documents that will be used as high-quality literature sources on the web for research and development of theoretical references and systematic reviews.
+The **Scopus Survey API** is a web API designed to facilitate the survey of information from academic documents that will be used as high-quality literature sources on the web for research, bibliographic references, and systematic reviews.
+It is primarily intended for free, [non-commercial academic use](https://dev.elsevier.com/academic_research_scopus.html) by students, thus improving accessibility.

 Through a web form, the application aims to enable a personalized survey, by first using the **API key**, keywords, and other search parameters submitted by the user to query [Scopus](https://www.scopus.com/home.uri)'s vast database of high-quality abstract and citation sources, using the [Scopus Search API](https://dev.elsevier.com/documentation/SCOPUSSearchAPI.wadl) and the [Scopus Abstract Retrieval API](https://dev.elsevier.com/documentation/AbstractRetrievalAPI.wadl), maintained by [Elsevier](https://www.elsevier.com).

-Finally, all document data will be systematically downloaded and gathered, then validated, processed, and refined based on content similarity, removing duplicates and filtering similar documents, leaving only the most relevant and recent data, which will be organized and returned in a CSV file, allowing you to decide which documents to use based on your circumstances.
+Finally, all document data will be systematically downloaded and gathered, then validated, processed, and refined based on content similarity, removing duplicates and filtering similar documents, leaving only the most relevant and recent data, which will be organized and returned in a CSV file, allowing you to use the documents as you wish, depending on your circumstances.

 <br>

 ## 2. Acceptance

-> *Effective date: August 10, 2025*
+> _Effective date: August 10, 2025_

 - By accessing or using the Service, you signify your unreserved agreement to be bound by these Terms of Service and our [Privacy Policy](./PRIVACY_POLICY.md).
 - These terms constitute a legally binding agreement, if you do not agree to these Terms, you **MUST NOT** access or use the Service.